Aestero-UI/yonostore-blogs/blogs/safe-gaming-on-yonostore.md

 ### 🕹 Jaiho Win – Skill Meets Simplicity

-Another rising title on the platform is [Jaiho Win](https://yonostore.vercel.app/jaihowin), a tap-based reflex game with a surprisingly competitive edge.
+Another rising title on the platform is **[Jaiho Win](https://yonostore.app/jaihowin)**, a tap-based reflex game with a surprisingly competitive edge.

 #### Why Users Love It:
 - Fast-loading with minimal UI